GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 ```bash
 terraform destroy
 ```
 The above command will delete the associated resources so there will be no billable charges made afterwards.
-IAP Brands, though, can only be created once per project and not deleted.
-Destroying a Terraform-managed IAP Brand will remove it from state but will not delete it from Google Cloud.
+Projects are removed from Terraform state but not deleted from Google Cloud.

 <!-- BEGIN TFDOC -->

 <!-- END TFDOC -->